RichBu/BlockProgram/README.md

 # README #

-This is the main repo and folder structure for TinkRcode 2.0.
+This is the main repo and folder structure for block and text editor.

 ### What is this repository for? ###